1j01/BuildGraph/README.md

 BuildGraph has Run Blocks.
 Run Blocks can be standalone, but they can also be source blocks, destination blocks, or conversion blocks.

-#### Say you want to match files based on rot13'd regexes
+#### Say you want to operate on a list of files from the output of a program

-You'd return a list of files, and then pipe the run block into some other block(s).
+You'd return a list or stream of files (or filenames?), and then pipe the run block into some other block(s).

 #### Say you want to download the latest tarball of a project on [Launchpad](launchpad.net)